newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 1.
 Identify the Right County

-To find marriage records in New Mexico, you'll need to know where the marriage occured.
-That's because, unlike some US states, New Mexico does not provide a central statewide repository for marriage records.
-Instead, all records are maintained by clerks in the county where the marriage license was issued.
+You must know where the marriage occurred to find marriage records in New Mexico.
+That’s because New Mexico does not provide a central statewide repository for marriage records, unlike some U.S. states.
+Instead, all documents are maintained by clerks in the county where the marriage license was issued.

 Step 2.
 Gather Marriage Information

-Record custodians require that requesters provide some information to assist with the retrieval process.
-Some of the information that must be contained in a request include:
+Record custodians require that requesters provide the following information to assist with the retrieval process.
+Some of the information that must be contained in a request includes:

 • The date of marriage